Skip to main content

 How long is the typical treatment?
 Short-term, usually up to 10 days; however, treatment duration can vary by indication Short-term, usually up to 10 days; however, treatment duration can vary by indication

 Who typically uses the medication?
-Adults and children 6 months and older Adults
+Adults, children, and infants 12 weeks and older Adults

 Conditions treated by acetaminophen and aspirin